 Yes, when dogs arch their back, it might indicate serious health issues such as spinal injury or a pinched nerve.

-It might be also a sign of too full anal sac glands and that’s why they are aching their back.
+It might be also a sign of too full sac glands and that’s why they are aching their back.

 However, it doesn’t always mean a serious health issue and it can be they are scared of something or just stretching after a long resting nap.